 The country was the epicentre of HIV/AIDS in Africa.
 In the early 1990s 32% of the adult population was infected.
-By promoting open public debate and health education the country has managed to reduce HIV incidence to about 5%.
+By promoting open public debate and health education the country has managed to reduce HIV incidence below 5%.

-Despite the huge progress, tens of thousands die from AIDS-related illnesses each year and the epidemic has left two million children – almost 20 per cent of all children – as orphans who have lost one or both parents.
+Despite the huge progress, the epidemic has left two million children – almost 20 per cent of all children – as orphans who have lost one or both parents.

-One of the schools we support is in a rural areas some way off the main road between Kampala and Masaka.
+One of the schools we support is in a rural area some way off the main road between Kampala and Masaka.
 The land is fertile and normally grows sufficient food.
-However, as a result of low world cotton prices, disease in the coffee bushes and the loss of able bodied workers, local people have become dependent on producing subsistence food crops such as green bananas, maize and beans.
+However, as a result of disease in the coffee bushes and the loss of able bodied workers, local people have become dependent on producing subsistence food crops such as green bananas, maize and beans.
 In such a low cash economy schooling has become a luxury beyond the means of many households.

 To attend school in Uganda children have to find money for school fees, uniform and exercise books.
 Parents and guardians do their best to raise the money and, when successful, they are equally willing to provide for girls and for boys.
 However, for many orphans and children from poor homes schooling remains a dream.
 Many of those children that do start school find that they have gaps in their education in those years when household income is low.
 As a consequence many children start their secondary education as late as 14 or 16 years of age and others drop out of school altogether.
-Only 62% of children are enrolled in primary schools and the proportion reaching secondary education is very much lower.
+Primary school enrolment in Uganda has grown from 62% to over 90% during the life of our charity.
+However, the proportion reaching secondary education is still below 30%.

 The Humanist schools are relatively new schools.
-They are poorly resourced and have to make do with low fee incomes due to the poor economic circumstances of the communities in which they operate.
+They are less well resourced than we would like and have to set low tuition fees, due to the poor economic circumstances of the communities in which they operate.

 Because the communities are so supportive of the Humanist schools, there is no shortage of volunteers to help with clearing land, building and making roads.
-In return all the schools have outreach projects which are designed to benefit the communities in which they operate.
-The Isaac Newton High School promotes pig rearing in farms around the school, runs a water supply to the nearby village and has a clinic and nurse who serves the needs of the school and provides emergency care to the local community.
-At Mustard Seed school they open up their school computer lab to members of the community in the evenings and at weekends.
-These ventures contribute to strong community ties and help in some small way to develop local self-reliance.
+In return all the schools have community-support projects which are designed to benefit the communities in which they operate.
+The Humanist Students’ Associations in the schools carry out much valuable community work.
+At Isaac Newton High School they have also set up a Community Enterprise as a form of cooperative to help local farmers by sharing good farm practice and making bulk purchases of farm inputs.
+These ventures contribute to strong community ties and help to develop local self-reliance.